 - If you pay with a different card, cash, or check, remind the person at the front desk that you're using a different form of payment.
 Ask to have the prior block removed promptly.

 3. Talk to your bank or credit union.
 Whether you already have a credit or debit card, or you’re considering getting one, ask the bank or credit union

 - Do you let businesses place blocks?

 - What types of businesses do you let place blocks?
 If you’re thinking about getting a credit or debit card, shop around.
 Shorter blocks may be a factor when you compare offers.

-For debit cards, you may consider getting an overdraft line of credit from your bank or credit union.
+For debit cards, banks and credit unions might offer an overdraft line of credit.
 This is a kind of loan attached to your checking account.
-If your account balance gets low, the overdraft line of credit will help you avoid bouncing checks or having your debit card declined.
+If your account balance gets low, the overdraft line of credit might help you avoid bouncing checks or having your debit card declined.

-- Do you offer a plan that automatically covers the overdraft?
+- Do you offer a plan that can automatically cover the overdraft?

 - How does the plan work?

 - How much does the plan cost?
 If you choose a plan that can automatically cover the overdraft, you might end up paying fees — and interest on the loan until you repay it.
 But many banks and credit unions have eliminated or reduced fees for overdrafts.
 If you think you may need to use overdrafts, consider one of those financial institutions.

 - To learn more about overdraft fees and protection, read some CFPB information on bank overdraft policies or visit HelpWithMyBank.gov, a site maintained by the Office of the Comptroller of the Currency.